 - What are your plans if you don’t get into RCS this year?

-As a side note, I’ve been told many times that is always best to be truthful whenever answering questions rather than saying what you THINK they want you to say.
+As a side note, I’ve been told many times that is whenever answering questions rather than saying what you THINK they want you to say.
 Bearing this in mind, I think it naturally made our conversation flow because I had to think before responding as opposed to recalling a rehearsed answer.

 At the end of the interview I thanked them and went outside to fill the others in, an obvious obligation in such a situation!

 When all the individual recall auditions were completed, the 6 of us were brought back in for a short Q&A. We got the chance to ask the panel questions about school, the audition process, the curriculum and everything else in between.

 To summarise, I had a wonderfully informative day.
 Everyone at the school was super nice and very friendly.
 What a great environment to be in.
 Having been up north quite a bit these last few years, I find that the further I am from London the nicer the people.

 The Royal Conservatoire of Scotland have a lot to offer their students and have great links around the UK.
 I really do hope that I get to the 3th and 4th stages.
 Fingers crossed!

 MAJOR UPDATE: I received a response from the school and they want me to come back on Monday 9th March for the 2nd recall.
 Get in there!